 - We understand that life happens and that work, school, and personal obligations occasionally can affect a musician’s availability to attend rehearsals.
 However, please be aware that significant numbers of absences can affect the rehearsal plan for that week.
 You may be an excellent player and think you can afford to miss some rehearsals.
 I ask that you please consider that the presence of experienced musicians at rehearsal has the greatest benefit to lesser experienced musicians seated around them and beyond.
 Therefore, If you will miss or be late to a rehearsal, please notify Denise Murray via email with a cc to your stand partner, section leader or principal.
-If you are sharing music, you must arrange to get your part to your stand partner.
-This is especially important when we are using a limited number of rented or purchased parts.
-It is fine if you wish to make a clearly marked “practice photocopy” so that you each will have a part.
 A musicians’ roster with email addresses is emailed out at the start of the session.
 A few hard copies are available at rehearsals too.